-A minimum lot size of 1500m2 is recommended for E3 and E4 zones.
-This size would reduce the potential for further subdivision, reducing potential significant losses of ecological values.
-Further consideration of lot size should be undertaken as part of the planning for the LEPs.
+A minimum lot size of 1500m has been included for E4 zones.
+This size limits the potential for further subdivision, reducing potential significant losses of ecological values.

-It is also recommended that a standard for floor space ratios, similar to that applied for the E4 zone in the KLEP (Local Centres), be applied to the E3 and E4 zones.
-The floor space ratio should be reduced for large sites, such that substantial dwellings on large lots would still be allowed, but protecting the ecological values of the locality.
+The floor space ratio has been reduced for large sites E4 zones, such that substantial dwellings on large lots would still be allowed, but protecting the ecological values of the locality.